AriFordsham/GHCWiki/records.md

 I couldn't find great specific information on record implementation ML variants.
 Best I can tell, SML does not allow records in the same module with the same field.
 Records from other modules require name-spacing or must be opened up similar to Agda.
 SML\# supports [ abstraction over fields](http://www.pllab.riec.tohoku.ac.jp/smlsharp/?FeatureRecordPolymorphism) as per the overloaded records implementation.

 [ Roy](http://roy.brianmckenna.org/), a functional language that targets only javascript, also has structural typing which prevents clashes and allows abstraction over fields.

+Ur/Web has a [ very advanced records system](http://www.impredicative.com/ur/tutorial/tlc.html).
+If someone could explain how it works that would be very helpful!